boroppi/react-accordion-webpart-customized/README.md

   - `npm i`
   - `gulp serve --nobrowser`
 - in your SharePoint Site create a custom list named FAQ
-- in the FAQ list, create a column Description(internal name) of type Enhanced rich text
+- in the FAQ list, create a column Description(internal name) of type Enhanced rich text and another column called SortOrder of type number
 - add some list items with Title and Description values

 - navigate to the hosted version of SharePoint workbench, eg. **https://contoso.sharepoint.com/sites/test/_layouts/15/workbench.aspx**